Skip to main content

 • This query reference will be retained by the Relay store, preventing the data from being garbage collected.
 Once .dispose() is called on the query reference, the data is liable to be garbage collected.

-• The loadQuery callback will throw an error if it is called during React's render phase.
+• The loadQuery callback should not be called during React's render phase.

 Is this page useful?